-Medical and fitness assessment
+Medical and Fitness Assessment

-Medical assessments are undertaken by Sonic Health and are paid for by the Department.
+Medical assessments are undertaken by the Department's preferred provider and are paid for by the Department.

 Applicants are required to undergo a pre-placement medical assessment.
 This is designed to evaluate an applicants' medical and physical ability to safely perform the everyday duties of the Residential Care Worker role.